git-pull/tao-of-tmux/manuscript/00-foreword.md

 In tmux, shortcuts require a [prefix key](#prefix-key) to be sent beforehand.
 For instance, `Prefix` + `d` will detach a tmux client from its session.
-This prefix, by default, is `Ctrl-B`, but users can override it.
+This prefix, by default, is `<Ctrl-b>`, but users can override it.
 This is discussed in greater detail in *the prefix key* section and [*configuration*](#config).

 ## How this book is structured